kalamell/php-8-codeigniter-docker/README.md

 - MySQL 8
 - phpMyAdmin 5.0.4

+## Notice

+This currently does not work - it always returns a 404, currently working on fixing what is broken with routing.
+Happy to accept PRs.
 ## Getting Started

 Run `./start.sh` to spin up all of the containers.
 Your local web server is available at http://localhost:8910,